yt-koike/MediaMTX-py/README.md

 # How to use

-Execute `pip install git+https://github.com/yt-koike/MediaMTX-py` to install this package.
+Execute `pip install git+https://github.com/yt-koike/MediaMTX-py`(Recommended) or `pip install mediamtx-py` to install this package.

 After installation, you can use MediaMTX like as follows.